 There are two opportunities for getting involved in undergraduate research: Departmental Honors Program; Research Experience Program.
-Departmental Honors requires an overall KU GPA of 3.25 and a GPA of 3.5 in the major.
+Departmental Honors requires a GPA of 3.5 in the major.
 In addition, Departmental Honors requires 6-8 credits of mentored research experience over a period of two semesters.
 In contrast, the Research Experience Program has not GPA criteria and research can be conducted in a single semester.
 View recent undergraduate student research projects.

 Both programs use a centralized matching process.
 Each semester around enrollment time (e.g., approximately October 1 and March 1), an application is sent to all SPLH majors listing the faculty available to mentor research projects in the upcoming semester.
 If you are ready to start research in the upcoming semester, simply complete the application and turn it in by the deadline (e.g., approximately November 1 and April 1).
 Shortly after the deadline, you will be notified whether your application was accepted, and (if accepted) you will receive your mentor match and enrollment instructions.
-Questions can be directed to your advisor or the SPLH Undergraduate Research Coordinator (Kostas Kokkinakis, firstname.lastname@example.org).
+Questions can be directed to your advisor or the SPLH Undergraduate Research Coordinator, Dr. Panying Rong (email@example.com.